INDEX

 2.4.
 The use of the input does not have negative effects on humans, animals, beneficial insects, living organisms in the soil, or the environment.

 2.5.
 The use of the input does not affect the quality or safety of organic products.
-In case the input is complex and difficult, CB (DOA) may apply the IFOAM Criteria to Evaluate Additional Inputs to Organic Agriculture as a guideline for approval.
+In case the input is complex and difficult, CB (DOA) may apply the IFOAM Criteria to Evaluate Additional Inputs to Organic Agriculture as a guideline for approval. - Evaluation of commercial inputs: Commercial inputs may be approved if the following criteria are met:

 3.1.
 The use of the input is necessary for protecting the quality of produce.